Updated April 2025

 Leica 35mm f/1.4 Summilux Pre-FLE

-I owned this lens before switching to the FLE version, and I don’t recommend it on digital because the foc
+I owned this lens before switching to the FLE version, and I don’t recommend it because the focus shift is actually pretty bad.

 Leica 35 Summicron ASPH (review)